codesharedot/qtum-price-ruby/README.md

-# bitcoin-sv price ruby
+# monero price ruby

-Gets the bitcoin-sv price with Ruby (from JSON).
+Gets the monero price with Ruby (from JSON).

 https://ruby-lang.co